-Tiffany Haddish and Aries Spencer accuser reportedly drops court case
+Tiffany Haddish and Aries Spears accuser reportedly drops court case

 Spears then allegedly told Jane “to mimic what she had seen on the screen, including the noises precisely like what she heard throughout the video”.

-In an Instagram post shared 5 September, Haddish wrote: “Clearly, while this sketch was intended to be comedic, it wasn’t funny at all – and I deeply regret having agreed to act in it.”
+In an Instagram post shared on 5 September, Haddish wrote: “Clearly, while this sketch was intended to be comedic, it wasn’t funny at all – and I deeply regret having agreed to act in it.”

 If you’re worried about a child, even if you’re unsure, you can contact professional counsellors at the NSPCC for help, advice and support by emailing help@nspcc.org.uk or calling 0808 800 5000.
 For those 18 or under, Childline offers free, confidential advice and support whatever your worry, whenever you need help.
 Call 0800 1111 or Contact Childline.